 Researchers conducting long-term clinical trials did not record any major side effects.

-In research from 2016, one participant developed fever and bicytopenia (reduced blood cells) while receiving 1.5 g resveratrol per day for 6 months.
+In a small study from 2016, one participant developed fever and bicytopenia (reduced blood cells) while receiving 1.5 g of resveratrol per day for 6 months.

 The easiest way to consume resveratrol in safe amounts is via grapes, wine, blueberries, cranberries, pomegranates, and juices that contain these fruits.